-Psalm 7:11: "God judgeth the righteous, and God is angry with the wicked every day.

-- 12 If he turn not, he will whet his sword; he hath bent his bow, and made it ready. - 13 He hath also prepared for him the instruments of death; he ordaineth his arrows against the persecutors."
+Psalm 7:11-13: "God judgeth the righteous, and God is angry with the wicked every day.
+If he turn not, he will whet his sword; he hath bent his bow, and made it ready.
+He hath also prepared for him the instruments of death; he ordaineth his arrows against the persecutors."

 Take a close look at what this psalm says.
-It doesn't say that God is angry at sin.
+It doesn't say that God is angry at people's sin.
 No, it says that God is angry with the wicked.
-We tend to think that God loves the sinner but hates the sin, but you will not find that statement anywhere in the Bible.
-Instead you will find a great many verses where God clearly displays His tremendous anger at the wicked.
+Some people teach that God loves the sinner but hates the sin, but you won't find that statement anywhere in the

+Bible.
+Instead you'll find a great many verses where God clearly displays His tremendous anger at the wicked.

-Verse 12 explains what is going on.
-If the wicked man repents - if he turns from his wickedness - then God will have compassion on him.
-God shows mercy to all who repent and believe on His Son.
+Verse 12 explains what's going on.
+If the wicked man repents and turns from his wickedness then God will have compassion on him.
+God shows mercy to all who repent and believe on His Son, the Lord Jesus Christ.
 However, if the wicked person does not repent - if he continues on in his sin, the way Saul did - then the anger of the Lord will burn hot against him.
-That man will not receive mercy, for he has rejected it.
+That man won't receive mercy because he has rejected it.
 Instead he will face the sword of the Lord.
-That man will be marked for death, and God will destroy him and pour out His wrath upon him.
+That man will be marked for death, and one day God will pour out His wrath upon him and destroy him.

 God offers great mercy to the wicked - but if they refuse Him then He will show them no compassion or love whatsoever.
-Those who refuse His mercy will instead face a wrath that they cannot endure.
-In fact, God said that when He calls someone to repent and they refuse, He will actually laugh when their day of trouble finally comes:
+Those who reject His mercy and offer of salvation will face an everlasting wrath they can't endure.
+God said that when He calls someone to repent and they refuse, He will actually laugh at them when their day of trouble finally comes:

-Proverbs 1:24: "Because I have called, and ye refused; I have stretched out my hand, and no man regarded; ...
+Proverbs 1: "24 Because I have called, and ye refused; I have stretched out my hand, and no man regarded; . . .